MathewRGB/BlaEngine/docs/engine-interface.md

 ------------

 The move format is in long algebraic notation.
-A nullmove from the Engine to the GUI should be sent as 0000.
+A nullmove from the Engine to the GUI should be send as 0000.
 Examples:  e2e4, e7e5, e1g1 (white short castling), e7e8q (for promotion)